Hurstbridge Line Upgrade Stage 2

 Stage 2 of the Hurstbridge Line Upgrade will see a further upgrade of the Hurstbridge line following completion of Stage 1.

-In August 2018 the Victorian Government announced it would deliver Stage 2 of the Upgrade if re-elected at the November 2018 State election.
+In August 2018, as part of its election campaign, the Victorian Government announced it would deliver Stage 2 of the Upgrade.

-Stage 2 will comprise construction of a new station at Greensborough along with duplication of 4.5 kilometres of track between Greensborough and Montmorency (3km) and Diamond Creek and Wattle Glen (1.5km).
+Stage 2 will comprise construction of a new station at Greensborough along with duplication of 4.5 kilometres of track between Greensborough and Montmorency (3 kilometres) and Diamond Creek and Wattle Glen (1.5 kilometres).

 The project is included under the broader Hurstbridge Line capacity project, which Infrastructure Australia identifies as a Priority Initiative in its Infrastructure Priority List.